vilisimo/steamCLI/README.md

 ## Future
 **Code-wise:**
- - Introducing parallel requests (most likely candidate: do scraping and lowest historical price search at the same time) to reduce waiting.
+ - Introducing async requests (most likely candidate: do scraping and lowest historical price search at the same time) to reduce waiting.

 **Functionality:**